voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 .. note::

-    See :class:`fiftyone.utils.data.importers.VideoDirectoryImporter` for
+    See :class:`VideoDirectoryImporter <fiftyone.utils.data.importers.VideoDirectoryImporter>`
-    parameters that can be passed to methods like :meth:`Dataset.from_dir() <fiftyone.core.dataset.Dataset.from_dir>` to
+    for parameters that can be passed to methods like :meth:`Dataset.from_dir() <fiftyone.core.dataset.Dataset.from_dir>` to
     customize the import of datasets of this type.